-- Your statement of purpose should explain why you want to study your chosen programme and how it will help your life and career.
+- Your statement of purpose should explain why you want to study your chosen programme and how it will help your future career aspirations.
 This should typically be one side of A4 paper.

 - Curriculum Vitae (CV)/ Resume

-International applicants should provide evidence of English language ability: IELTS, TOEFL, or other acceptable proof.
-Please see the international students section for more details.
+- If English is not your first language, you should provide evidence of English language ability: IELTS, TOEFL, or other acceptable proof.
+Please see the English Language Requirements section for more details.

 Specific entry requirements for each course are detailed in each programme description on the A-Z course finder.
 Each application is considered on its own merits and receives full consideration from academic staff.
 For all postgraduate programmes, QMUL welcomes applications from candidates who wish to be considered, at least in part, on the basis of relevant experience gained either in the workplace or similar environment.
 It is very hard to generalise about entrance requirements across the many subjects and awards we offer, but the following guidance may prove useful.